EternityForest/standards/drafts/open_project_guidelines.md

 Files without a specific extension should be ignored in such folders, allowing for the create-rename atomicity pattern.

+Applications should never crash if a log or cache file is deleted.

+Files with no extension should be avoided except for executable binary files.
+If you don't want an extension on an executable script file, use a symlink to a file with the proper extension if the application supports it.

 Time and Date
 -------------

 2 digit years should not be used in any context, and binary Timestamps should be more than 32 bits.

-Dates should be in ISO YYYY-MM-DD format, or else the month should be named instead of referred to by number.
-When a named or abbreviated month is used with a 4 digit year, any ordering of the components can be easily disambiguated with simple regexes.
+Dates should be in ISO YYYY-MM-DD, or else the month should be named instead of referred to by number.
+When a named or abbreviated month is used with a 4 digit year, any ordering of the components can be easily disambiguated.

 Times should be in HH:MMam/pm format.
 Times with no am/pm marker should be assumed to be in 24H time.